 Carbon Performance alignment of companies in the China Zhongwang sector with the Paris agreement benchmarks.

-The company has not disclosed sufficient data on current emissions, or any quantitative targets to reduce its emissions, which TPI can use to estimate future Carbon Performance.
+The company’s activities don't fit the scope of TPI’s Carbon Performance assessment of this sector; hence the company is not assessed.
+The company completed sale of its aluminium smelting business in 2020.
 When interpreting TPI Carbon Performance data, it is important to bear in mind that climate science shows temperature change is proportional to cumulative absolute CO2 emissions.